yereverluvinunclebert/TenShillings-RC5-Widget-VB6/README.md

  * Uses the RC5 Cairo framework from Olaf Schmidt.

- During development the RC6 components need to be registered.
+ During development the RC5 components need to be registered.
 These scripts are used to register.
 Run each by double-clicking on them.

-	RegisterRC6inPlace.vbs
+	RegisterRC5inPlace.vbs
-	RegisterRC6WidgetsInPlace.vbs
+	RegisterVBWidgetsInPlace.vbs

- During runtime on the users system, the RC6 components are dynamically referenced using modRC6regfree.bas which is compiled into the binary.
+ During runtime on the users system, the RC5 components are dynamically referenced using modregfree.bas which is compiled into the binary.

 ![prefsGeneral](https://github.com/user-attachments/assets/8a228ec6-89a9-459a-98bd-d1d17ce9728d)